nch1993/Heart_Disease/README.md

 ## Limitation

-Since it is not a very large dataset, this proeject can be used for further development in the future.
-On the other hand, the medical conditions are widely covered in the features, so it can be used as a basis to predict hypothetical outcomes.
+Since the dataset has less than 1000 observation, further data can be collected and added to avoid overfitting.
+In the healthcare industry, it can be served as a baseline for more machine learning tasks.